Cpl Christopher Van etten

 Christopher was able to make an impressive recovery and was released from the hospital just three weeks after his injury.
 Two months following his injury, he was walking on prosthetics.

 Medically retired in June 2013, Christopher stays active by playing wheelchair lacrosse, monoskiing and riding his motorcycle.
 In summer 2016, Christopher modeled for Jockey’s Show ‘Em What’s Underneath campaign.
+In November 2017, he debuted on the soap opera General Hospital as the reoccurring character Chet.
+He has also done some work on the television series 68W playing an injured Veteran.

 Chris says he is grateful to Homes For Our Troops’ donors and supporters for helping give back and making a difference in the lives of injured Service Members.
 “The one place a person should be comfortable is in the comfort of their own home, and because of Homes For Our Troops and its supporters, that will be possible for me,” he says.